tiprankstipranks

 Indebtedness and interest rate fluctuations

-We have incurred indebtedness to finance investments and acquisitions, refinance other indebtedness, fund beer operations expansion, optimization, and construction activities, pay cash dividends, and repurchase shares of our common stock.
-In the future, we may continue to incur additional indebtedness for any or all of these activities as well as to fund other general corporate purposes.
-We are exposed to risks associated with interest rate fluctuations, and we have recently experienced a rising interest rate environment.
+We have incurred indebtedness to finance investments and acquisitions, refinance other indebtedness, fund beer operations expansion, optimization, and construction activities and other capital expenditures, pay cash dividends, repurchase shares of our common stock, and fund other general corporate purposes, including working capital.
+In the future, we may continue to incur additional indebtedness for any or all of these activities.
+We are exposed to risks associated with interest rate fluctuations, and while the U.S. Federal Reserve has recently been reducing the federal funds rate, we continue to experience an elevated interest rate environment relative to recent historically low interest rates.
 We could experience further changes in our ability to manage fluctuations in interest rates, including for our variable interest rate debt outstanding or if we need to refinance indebtedness.
-In addition, our business may not generate sufficient cash flow from operations to meet all our debt service requirements, return value to stockholders such as through payment of dividends or repurchase of shares of our common stock, achieve our target net leverage ratio, and fund our general corporate and capital requirements.
+In addition, our business may not generate sufficient cash flow from operations to meet all our debt service requirements, return value to stockholders such as through payment of dividends or repurchases of shares of our common stock, achieve or maintain our target comparable net leverage ratio, and fund our general corporate and capital requirements.
 Our current and future debt service obligations and covenants could have important consequences.
 These consequences include, or may include, the following: - our ability to obtain financing for future working capital needs, investments, acquisitions, or other purposes may be limited;- our funds available for operations, expansions, construction, dividends or other distributions, or share repurchases may be reduced because we dedicate a significant portion of our cash flow from operations to the payment of principal and interest on our indebtedness;- our ability to conduct our business could be limited by restrictive covenants; and - our vulnerability to adverse economic conditions may be greater than less leveraged competitors and, thus, our ability to withstand competitive pressures may be limited.
 Additionally, any failure to meet required payments on our debt, or failure to comply with any covenants in the instruments governing our debt, could result in an event of default under the terms of those instruments and a downgrade to our credit ratings.
-A downgrade to our credit ratings would increase our borrowing costs and could affect our ability to issue commercial paper.
+A downgrade to our credit ratings would increase our borrowing costs and could affect our ability to issue commercial paper or negatively impact the terms under which we refinance our debt.
 Certain of our debt facilities also contain change of control provisions which, if triggered, may result in an acceleration of our obligation to repay the debt.
-In addition, certain of our current and future debt and derivative financial instruments have, or in the future, could have interest rates that are tied to reference rates, such as SOFR.
+In addition, certain of our debt and derivative financial instruments have, or in the future could have, interest rates that are tied to reference rates, such as SOFR.
 The volatility and availability of such reference rates, including establishment of alternative reference rates, is out of our control.
-Changes to or the unavailability of such rates or the manner for calculation of such reference rates, could result in increases to the cost of our debt.
+Changes to or the unavailability of such rates or the manner for calculation of such reference rates could result in increases to the cost of our debt.
 In addition, our 2022 Credit Agreement (i) restricts repayment of the loans under the credit agreement with proceeds derived, directly or indirectly, from Canopy prior to the Specified Time, (ii) restricts the use of proceeds from the loans under our credit agreement, directly or indirectly, for any investment in, transaction with, or to fund the activities of or business with Canopy prior to the Specified Time, and (iii) provides that we will not convert any of our outstanding Exchangeable Shares for Canopy common shares or own any Canopy common shares until the Specified Time.
 If we do not comply with the obligations contained in our senior credit facility, our existing or future indentures, or other loan agreements, we could be in default under such debt facilities or agreements.
 In such an event, the holders of our debt could elect to declare as due and payable all amounts outstanding under those instruments.
 An event of default could also result in events of default under other debt facilities or agreements that contain cross-acceleration or cross-default provisions, which could permit counterparties thereunder to exercise remedies.
 If that occurred, we might not have available funds to satisfy our repayment obligations.

 Corporate Activity and Growth - Risk 1